Geonovum/geometrie-in-lichtere-formaten/meetings/20190524/minutes_workshop_en.md

 ## Scope / discussion

-Scope / discussion for this working meeting is the positioning of GML compared to.

-other formats.
-John starts the discussion with the comment that there are several

-ways of retrieving data:
+Scope / discussion for this working meeting is the positioning of GML compared to other formats.
+John starts the discussion with the comment that there are several ways of retrieving data:

 1. Question-answer using APIs: retrieve small numbers or individual objects